 Eliëtte is a frequent speaker at conferences and seminars.
 She also gives guest lectures and courses for both private training institutions and clients.
 She publishes frequently and is a permanent contributor to the Dutch journals on internet law (Tijdschrift voor Internetrecht) and Computer Law (Computerrecht).

-Eliëtte has been admitted as a member of the Association of Privacy Lawyers (Vereniging Privacyrecht Advocaten).
+Eliëtte is also a member of various Dutch law associations.
+She has been admitted as a member of the Association of Privacy Lawyers (Vereniging Privacyrecht Advocaten).
 It is only open to members specialised - demonstrably and extensively - in the field of privacy law.
-Her other memberships include the Netherlands Association for Privacy Law (VPR) and the Netherlands Association for Information Technology and Law (NVvIR).
+Her other memberships include the Association for Privacy Law (VPR) and the Netherlands Association for Information Technology and Law (NVvIR).

-Eliëtte Vaal will provide a half day course at the Berghauser Pont Academy on GDPR & CCTV.
+Eliëtte Vaal taught a half day course for Berghauser Pont Academy on video surveillance under the GDPR on 27 September (Dutch only).